Table of Contents

 Is Post Scratching a Cat Instinct?

 Have you ever observed your cat casually strolling along and then suddenly start scratching on something with wild enthusiasm?
-This activity is a primal urge that cats seem to love to do.
+This activity sure does seem to be a primal urge that cats are compelled to do.

 It is not just your pet cat that likes to scratch.
 Look at this tiger: